Gear Reviews8 min read

 Buy on Amazon

-For small dogs that want to see out the window, the PetSafe Happy Ride Deluxe Booster Seat elevates your dog to window height while keeping them contained.
+For small dogs that want to see out the window, the PetSafe Happy Ride Deluxe Booster Seat elevates your dog to window height.
 It uses a tether system that connects to your dog's harness.

 Key details: